TrossenRobotics/dobot_cr_cobots_docs/docs/tcpip_protocol/functions.rst

 User: indicates the User index 0 to 9.
 The default value is the last used value.
 Tool: Tool index 0 to 9.
 The default value is the last used value.

+Move to X=-500mm, Y=100mm, Z=200mm, Rx=150°, Ry=0°, Rz=90°, with a 50% velocity ratio.
+Movement
+will be done smoothly in the Cartesian space.

 ::

     MovL(-500,100,200,150,0,90,SpeedL=60)